DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/finance-users.md

 - Statement ID
 - Uplift Payable

----

-## How to authorise statements for payment
+## Authorise statement for payment

 A statement can be marked as paid if: